padieul/pubmed_qa/readme.md

 7. Creating the RAG pipeline with the most recent RAG prompt from [`LangChain`](https://www.langchain.com/), setting up the retriever with the proper parameters and experimenting with the metadata of the returned source documents.
 8. Experimenting with multiple language models like [`Llama 2`](https://huggingface.co/meta-llama) and [`Falcon-7B-Instruct`](https://huggingface.co/tiiuae/falcon-7b-instruct) to find the model that we can use in our project.
 9. Adding the documentation for the tasks mentioned above in [`readme.md`](readme.md) and the how-to instructions in [`installation_instructions.md`](installation_instructions.md), and creating the high-level diagram of the project.

+### Paul Dietze

+1. Setting up the initial architecture configuration with 4 containers for frontend, fastapi-based middleware, Elasticsearch and Kibana.
+Later changed by Abdulghani to [`OpenSearch`](https://opensearch.org/) resulting in `docker-compose.yml`.

+2. Experimenting with multiple language models like [`Llama 2`](https://huggingface.co/meta-llama) and [`Falcon-7B-Instruct`](https://huggingface.co/tiiuae/falcon-7b-instruct).
+Also trying to run models locally in a container but then settling for using externally hosted service.

+3.